HeatwaveStudios/portal/README.md

 ## THE AGREEMENT
 By cloning, modifying and/or distrubuting this repository, you AGREE to the below license.
 If you wish to be better safe than sorry, please read the license carefully before you clone this repo.

-### APACHE LICENSE VERSION 2.0, JANUARY 2004 (SLIGHTLY MODIFIED HEATWAVE STUDIOS) | http://www.apache.org/licenses/
+### APACHE LICENSE VERSION 2.0, JANUARY 2004 (SLIGHTLY MODIFIED BY HEATWAVE STUDIOS) | http://www.apache.org/licenses/

 #### TERMS AND CONDITIONS FOR USE, REPRODUCTION, AND DISTRIBUTION